OpenMoonRay/openmoonray-docs/docs/scene-classes/materials/dwa/DwaSkinMaterial.md

         default: 0.25

-        <p class="jekyll-theme-minimal scene-class-attr-comment">roughness of moisture; binding a map here should rarely be necessary</p>
+        <p class="scene-class-attr-comment">roughness of moisture; binding a map here should rarely be necessary</p>

     </p>